eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 Raft is "an algorithm for managing a replicated log" {% cite 10.5555/2643634.2643666 -l 3 %}.
 It was designed as an alternative to Paxos, which the Raft authors consider difficult to understand and hard to implement {% cite 10.5555/2643634.2643666 -l 1 %}.

 Whereas Paxos focusses on gaining consensus for a single value, Raft focuses on replicating a log across servers.
-The intention is that the log is then used by servers following the distributed state machine model to execute operations contained in the log entries locally so as to keep their state up-to-date with the leader.
+The intention is that the log is then used by servers following the replicated state machine model to execute operations contained in the log entries locally so as to keep their state up-to-date with the leader.

 The three subproblems of raft are: